 While great writing skills depend on time and practice to develop, how to analyze your writing prompt is an easy skill you can learn by the end of this guide.

-All too often, good students receive a poor writing grade because they misunderstood the task and cannot successfully respond to the essay prompt.
+All too often, good students receive a poor writing grades because they misunderstood the task and cannot successfully respond to the essay prompt.

-Knowing what to write is not just a matter of comprehension, but instead dissecting the prompt quickly to formulate the answer needed to address the question.
+Knowing what to write is not just a matter of comprehension but instead of dissecting the prompt quickly to formulate the answer needed to address the question.

 X Questions to Ask Yourself while Reading